amartincolby/Rust-Quick-Guide/README.md

     *----------------------------------------------
     */

-    /* Before the more complex elements of Rust are explored, it will behoove us to analyze Rust's party piece.

-    Ownership.

-    In Rust, every value has an "owner".
+    /* In Rust, every value has an "owner".
 An owner is also known as an identifier since only through the identifier can a value be accessed.
 When an owner goes out of scope, such as when a function completes, the value is "dropped" from memory.
 Rust does this automatically, but also supports an